 - You’re experiencing pain in your nipple – ouch!

-Talk to your public health nurse (health visitor) for help getting your baby to latch on correctly, or call one of the helpline numbers below.
+Talk to your health visitor for help getting your baby to latch on correctly, or call one of the helpline numbers below.

 - National Breastfeeding Helpline, open every day from 9.30am – 9.30pm: 0300 100 0212